amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

 In this solution, the `reverseWords` function splits the input string into an array of words, then iterates through each word, reversing the characters within it using the `split`, `reverse`, and `join` functions.
 Finally, it joins the modified words back together to form the reversed string with reversed word characters.
 The same logic applies to reversing an input array of words.

+> why use double split?
+Answer: a difference between a string and an array of words.
+Cannot

+Your attempt to simplify the code is understandable, but there's a small misunderstanding.
+In your updated code, you're trying to loop through `input` directly as if it's an array of words, and you apply `.split("").reverse().join("")` to each character.
+However, there's a difference between a string and an array of words.

+When you try to treat `input` as an array and loop through it, you're actually iterating over each character in the string.
+So, if you use this approach, the code will reverse the order of characters within the entire input string, not just within each word.

+Your initial code had two splits because it was correctly treating the input as a sentence with multiple words.
+By splitting it at spaces first, you could then loop through each word and reverse the order of characters within that word.

+In summary, your initial code approach was correct for the problem at hand, where you needed to reverse the order of letters within each word of a sentence while keeping the words themselves in the same order.
+The two splits were necessary to separate the words and then separate the characters within each word.

 ##### split()

 > `const words = input.split(" ");`